Upper airway evaluation

 - Surgical repair of pulmonary artery sling

 The feeding team is a related interdisciplinary program that can comprehensively assess and manage children with feeding problems.
 Feeding issues are generally related to the inability, or impaired ability of your child to swallow properly.
-In order to diagnose the specific feeding and/or swallowing problem affecting your child, Children’s uses a number of diagnostic tests.
+In order to diagnose the specific feeding and/or swallowing problem affecting your child, we use a number of diagnostic tests.
 These tests include:

 - Video fluoroscopy swallow study.
 This test uses x-ray images of your child swallowing to get a better understanding of underlying swallowing conditions.